 She recently turned over most of that work to an agency to devote more time to her fine art photography.
 Schneider's latest body of work, the "States of Grace" series comprises painterly Figura, Flora, and Fauna images and is inspired by a quest to illuminate the grace of the natural world.
 Wendi is represented by A Gallery for Fine Photography in New Orleans.
 Her work can also be seen at her studio in Denver. www.wendischneider.com

 10th Place - Sheryl Hughes - "The Dance"

 Sheryl Hughes is a native Californian who took up painting later in her life.
 She has been taking photographs for many years and now uses those pictures as inspiration for her paintings.
-She Graduated from Art Instruction Schools in 2008, and was given Outstanding Graduate Award in 2009 from DETC (Distance Education and Training Council).
-She has since became a Multi Award Winning Wildlife Artist.
+She Graduated from Art Instruction Schools in 2008 and was given Outstanding Graduate Award in 2009 from DETC (Distance Education and Training Council).
+She has since become a Multi Award Winning Wildlife Artist.